0xflagplz/DirectX9-Screenshot-BOF/README.md

 - Reconstruct `.log` files into PNG format locally
 - Libraries Used - MSVCRT, OLE32, D3D9

+- Just swap the output file to .tmp and recompile if preferred

 ### BOF Execution

 Ensure you are in the directory you would like the screenshot exported as.